DongXzz/RoLI/README.md

 Download and place the pretrained model to [`pretrain`](pretrain).

-- Robust Pretrained Model:[ARES2.0](https://github.com/thu-ml/ares/tree/main/robust_training) for SwinB and ViTB.
+- Robust Pretrained Model: [ARES2.0](https://github.com/thu-ml/ares/tree/main/robust_training) for SwinB and ViTB.

 - Non-robust Pretrained Model: For Swin Transformer(swin_base_patch4_window7_224), we use the weights from [official implementation](https://github.com/microsoft/Swin-Transformer).
 For ViT, we use the weights from [torch vision](https://download.pytorch.org/models/vit_b_16-c867db91.pth).